 Hi and welcome to this second part about troubleshooting Citrix XenApp.

-Last november I had the honor to speak at two well known EUC and Citrix events.
-First of all at E2EVC in Rome, Italy and the day after at DCUG TecCon in Kassel, Germany.
+Last November I had the honor to speak at two well-known EUC and Citrix events.
+First of all at E2EVC in Rome, Italy, and the day after at DCUG TecCon in Kassel, Germany.
 The topic of both sessions was “Troubleshoot XenApp with Style”.

 I am writing this blog for all of you that couldn´t attend one of these great conferences.
-The third part will cover general troubleshooting tools that didn´t fit in the session and part 1 and 2 of the blog series.
+The third part will cover general troubleshooting tools that didn´t fit in the session and parts 1 and 2 of the blog series.

 The first part is about the Citrix tools you can use.